 years' contests that the Apple Mail client likes to create messages

-We might or might not have time to notice and contact you directly
+non-compliant.
+We might or might not have time to notice and contact

-about it.
-Try pre-generating the encrypted+signed file using the
+you directly about it.
+Try pre-generating the encrypted+signed file

-above example steps, and then attach it ("keysub-email.asc") to a
+using the above example steps, and then attach it ("keysub-email.asc")

-reach you at that address and using that key.
-Once you decrypt that,
+reach you at that address and using that key, and that you can decrypt

 $ gpg -a -o response-email.asc -r email@example.com -se

 ...Or attach response-email.asc to a Gmail message, etc.